With over 20 years of marketing individuals and business, there are a number of areas I have specialised in including law firm marketing since 2008.

 Many feel law firms have been slow to embrace digital communications when compared to other sectors.
 Often uncertain about how to integrate digital marketing into the firm to drive business and improve reputation.
 A recent report from econsultancy, which was carried out in the spring of 2015, was taken by more than 150 professionals employed in marketing, digital or communications within the legal sector:

 - Despite more than 30% of companies increasing marketing staff and marketing budgets since 2014, digital budgets remain a small proportion of marketing spend.
-Of the respondents that knew their figures, 67% admitted digital represented just 1-20% of marketing budget.
+Of the respondents that knew their figures, 67% admitted digital represented just 1-20% of the marketing budget.

 - Content marketing is effective and in demand: multimedia content creation is the skill second-most in demand when recruiting into legal sector marketing teams.
 Content marketing is also viewed as the most effective digital marketing discipline for law firms.
 This chimes with law firm websites and their prioritising of sector insight in the form of articles, publications and video.